35 music venues receive King County coronavirus relief grants

 “We were intentionally trying not to have like Friday night bar cover band situations come in as a music venue,” Becker explained.

-Significant priority was given to “legacy” clubs that have been in business 15-plus years and those owned by women and members of BIPOC and LGBTQ+ communities.
-Venues awarded the highest $40,000 tier include downtown staples Jazz Alley and the Triple Door, the Crocodile, El Corazon, Wallingford funk den Sea Monster Lounge, the Century Ballroom and Central District restaurant and nightclub Red Lounge, which hosts reggae, dancehall and Afrobeat nights.
+Significant priority was given to “legacy” clubs that have been in business 15-plus years and those owned by women and members of BIPOC (Black, Indigenous and people of color) and LGBTQ+ communities.
+Venues awarded the highest $40,000 tier include downtown staples Jazz Alley and the Triple Door, the Crocodile, El Corazon, Wallingford funk den Sea Monster Lounge, the Century Ballroom and Central District restaurant and nightclub Red Lounge, which hosts reggae, dance hall and Afrobeat nights.
 Nearly all the venues are within Seattle city limits.

-While any sort of financial aid is welcome from ailing clubs, the grants are hardly a panacea for a beleaguered live music industry.
+While any sort of financial aid is welcome for ailing clubs, the grants are hardly a panacea for a beleaguered live music industry.
 The $19,500 award Ballard’s Tractor Tavern received, for example, is only enough to cover what owner Dan Cowan estimated this spring to be one month of expenses.
 And that was after whittling staff down to a skeleton crew working on reduced pay.

 Still, the grants come after venues across the country watched in disappointment as Congress adjourned for its summer recess without approving relief funds sought by the newly formed National Independent Venue Association.
 Meanwhile, a local coalition of venues dubbed the Washington Nightlife Music Association has beat the drum at home, lobbying Washington officials for aid.